shivamsri07/articles/articles/id_generator.md

   )
 ```

 Now we know that indexes in SQL are sorted by default.
-If we create an index on `userid and id`, we can leverage range queries and those queries will be very optimised.
+If we create an index on `userid and id`, we can leverage range queries for a particular user to get the photos and those queries will be very optimised.
 On top of it we can introduce caching to optimise the /GET calls further.

 ## Output